ayufan/steam-deck-tools/docs/privacy.md

 - Exception Stack Trace
 - Application Version
 - Type of installation
-- Unique installation ID
+- Installation ID

-Additionally for statistic purposes the installation ID and Application Version might be tracked as part of Update process to see active user-base vs version used.
+Additionally for statistic purposes the installation ID, application version and which SteamDeckTools apps are used might be tracked as part of Update process to see active user-base vs version used.

 The installation ID is one time generated GUID that is persisted on the first start of an application.